scipy-conference/scipy_proceedings/papers/kathryn_huff/kathryn_huff.rst

 .. class:: abstract

-   In this work, a new python package, PyRK (Python for Reactor Kinetics), is introduced and demonstrated.
+   In this work, a new python package, PyRK (Python for Reactor Kinetics), is introduced.
 PyRK has been designed to simulate, in zero dimensions, the transient, coupled, thermal-hydraulics and neutronics of time-dependent behavior in nuclear reactors.
 PyRK is intended for analysis of many commonly studied transient scenarios including normal reactor